pombredanne/omg-monitor/README.md

 * [Librato]: Learn from any AWS EC2 metric (possibly any arbitrary metric will work)
 * Dynamic: Push in any timeseries data via JSON and HTTP

+More detailed information can be found in our [Wiki].

 ## Usage

 ### Configuration files